Nick-Zoc/My-Terminal-Setup/Readme.md

 ## 🔴 Currently the Method 1 is not working, use the 'Git Clone' one: Method 2.

-## ⚠️ Before any of it RUN this: ⚠️
-### Run this command in PowerShell as ADMINISTRATOR:
+### FIRST Run this command in PowerShell as ADMINISTRATOR:
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```